Frequently Asked Questions

 Check out the answers to Insight Psychological’s most frequently asked questions.
 Can’t find the answer to your question?
 Feel free to contact us at one of our locations.

-In Alberta, the College of Alberta Psychologists (CAP) is the regulatory body for the profession of psychology.
+More specifically, in Alberta, the College of Alberta Psychologists (CAP) is the regulatory body for the profession of psychology.
 Their requirements to become a registered psychologist in Alberta are:

 • Successful completion of a minimum of a Master’s level degree from an approved Psychology program (which would have included a 200-600 hour practicum)